pwa-builder/pwa-auth/README.md

 # pwa-auth
-Web component that gives you easy login/register using 3rd party logins like Microsoft, Google, and Facebook.
+Web component that lets your users sign-in/sign-up using their Microsoft, Google, or Facebook account.
+Your app receives their email address, name, and profile picture.
 Built with ❤ by the <a href="https://pwabuilder.com">PWABuilder</a> team.

-😎 Bonus:  It's super lightweight, pulling in the authentication libraries <em>only</em> when the user tries to login with one.
+😎 Bonus:  It's super lightweight, pulling in the authentication libraries <em>only</em> when the user tries to sign-in with one.

-😎😎 Double bonus: It uses the new [Credential Manager APIs](https://developers.google.com/web/fundamentals/security/credential-management/retrieve-credentials) to speed through sign-ins without bulky pop-ups or redirects.
+😎😎 Double bonus: It uses the new [Credential Management APIs](https://developers.google.com/web/fundamentals/security/credential-management/retrieve-credentials) to speed through sign-ins without bulky pop-ups or redirects.

-### Using this component
+## Using this component

+### Install
 1. Add this script tag to your `<head>`

 ```javascript